History of the Boy Scouts of America: 1920s

 A number of "Industrial Troops" to reach boys already out of school and employed.
 The Rural Scouting program was expanded with the Railroad Scouting program in 1926.
 The BSA began expanding the Negro Scouting program: by 1927 thirty-two communities in the south had "colored troops", with twenty-six troops in Louisville, Kentucky.
 The junior assistant Scoutmaster position was created in 1926 and Eagle Palms were added in 1927.
 Boys' Life promoted a photo safari to Africa for three Scouts in 1928.
 The three Scouts, Robert Douglas, David Martin, and Douglas Oliver, wrote the book Three Boy Scouts in Africa upon their return as part of their requirement of being selected for this trip with Martin and Osa Johnson, American photographers known for their African safari movies and photographs.
 Later in 1928, a trip to the Antarctic with Commander Byrd was promoted and Eagle Scout Paul Siple was selected for the expedition.
 Hillcourt wrote the first Patrol Leader Handbook, published in 1929.
 The Silver Wolf was presented to Beard and Mortimer L. Schiff.
 The first Silver Buffalo Awards were presented in 1926.
 Membership registration and fees for volunteers began in 1929.
-By the end of the decade the BSA had a membership of 842,540.
+By December 31 of that same year, the BSA had a net membership of 842,540.

+Starting in the 1920s, Johnson & Johnson started giving out free Band-Aids to BSA troops all over the country.
+Sales of Band-Aids grew tremendously thanks to this marketing strategy.
+In 1925, the manufacturer started producing the original first aid kit for Boy Scouts of America.
+The cardboard box contained a triangular bandage which could be used as a sling, a compress and two safety pins.
+The following year, silent film star Fred Thomson provided a demonstration of the kit by bandaging the leg of his horse Silver King.
+Later on the kit was upgraded to a tin box with additional burn and antibiotic creams, first aid instructions and several kinds of bandages (including Brand-Aids).
+This marketing partnership would continue for decades to come.

 1930s

-Mortimer Schiff was elected as president in 1931, but died after serving one month and Walter Head returned until 1946.
+Mortimer Schiff was elected as president in 1931 but died after serving one month and Walter Head returned until 1946.
 Schiff's mother purchased 400 acre of land in New Jersey and donated it to the BSA, thus creating Mortimer L. Schiff Scout Reservation as a national training center.
 President Roosevelt encouraged Scouts to do their part during the Great Depression.
 Scouts responded by providing services to assist relief agencies and Scout leaders provided training for the Civilian Conservation Corps.
 The Senior Scout program within the troop and the Rovering program for older Scouts was introduced in 1933, but was not promoted and was discontinued in 1947.

-The BSA planned to celebrate their 25th anniversary with a jamboree in Washington, D.C., but it was canceled due to an outbreak of polio.
-An experimental Wood Badge course was conducted in 1936 along with a Rover Wood Badge Course– both were based on the then current British syllabi.
-The 1937 National Scout Jamboree was opened by Dan Beard who lit a fire with flint and steel using wood from all 48 states.
-In 1937, oil magnate Waite Phillips donated to the BSA a large tract of land in the Rocky Mountains of New Mexico that became the Philmont Scout Ranch.
-Scouts participated at the 1939 New York World's Fair.
-Just under 4,000 Scouts camped on site and served as ushers, guides and honor guards.
-A rally attracted 630,000 Scouts.
-The decade ended with a membership of 1,391,831.
+In 1935, the "Senior Scout" division was created by BSA.
+This was for boys 15 years and older and focused on advanced camping and worked on advancement leading to the Ranger Award for Sea Scouts, Air Scouts, Explorer Scouts, Rover Scouts and several others.
+Also, the organization celebrated its silver jubilee.